2000

 ● 12-5-2000: Ultimately, I want to study, philosophize, and write.
 More immediately, though, I need to earn a living . . .
 I have brilliant potential; but I’m having extreme difficulty getting “traction” in any area of my life, even in merely obtaining a productive entry-level job.
 I’m willing to work hard, if it will lead to something.
 But I’m only spinning my wheels, getting nowhere.
 I don’t know what to do or where to turn.
 And my precious time is fast evaporating.
 I’m becoming despondent.

 ● I’m truly despondent.
 I truly do not see a way out of my difficulties in life.
 I can’t find a decent job, with decent prospects of advancement.
-I’m unwilling to live poor, and I don’t have the wherewithal to come by decent money.
+I’m unwilling to live poor, but I don’t have the wherewithal to come by decent money.
 I’m unwilling to endure the misery of a full-time job, with sleeplessness and fatigue, doing work I find tedious.
 I’m seriously considering suicide.
 Right now, it seems the only way out.

 ● 12-15-2000: The U.S. Supreme Court’s action in stopping the presidential vote recount in Florida was fraudulent and corrupt.
 On Saturday, the state of Florida had begun a statewide ballot recount, which a judge had ordered be completed within about 18 hours (by 2:00 p.m.
 Sunday), well in time to meet the deadline of the following Tuesday (arguably a “soft” deadline, anyway).
 But that same Saturday, merely 5 hours after the vote recount had begun, the U.S. Supreme Court, on its own motion, ordered the counting stopped, on the grounds that presidential candidate George Bush (who was opposing the recount because he was ahead by a razor-thin margin) would probably prevail on the merits in his case to prohibit the recount (reasoning that, if Bush did prevail; then, to have conducted a vote recount that favored the opposing candidate would serve only to undermine the legitimacy of Bush’s presidency if that recount was ultimately invalidated).
 Accordingly, the vote counting stopped.
 The following Monday, the U.S. Supreme Court heard candidate Bush’s case to prohibit the recount.
 The next day, Tuesday, at 10:00 at night, just 2 hours before the expiration of the deadline to finish the vote recount, the U.S. Supreme Court issued its decision, prohibiting the recount—on the grounds that the counting could not be finished in time to meet the deadline!!